 a.
 CONTRACTOR shall maintain client records.
-CONTRACTOR shall identify a compliance officer that is responsible for maintaining the integrity of the clients' health care information.
+CONTRACTOR shall identify a compliance officer who is responsible for maintaining the integrity of the clients' health care information.
 Records shall be organized in a systematic fashion and stored according to licensing/regulatory standards.
-Individual and aggregate records shall be accessible to clinicians, the Quality Management process, ASO and Mendocino COUNTY BHRS.
+Individual and aggregate records shall be accessible to clinicians, the Quality Management process, and Mendocino COUNTY BHRS.
 Records that are released to proper authorities, individuals, and others shall be released only with an appropriately signed ROI.
-CONTRACTOR shall comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) regulations, state and federal laws, and other Mendocino COUNTY BHRS requirements for client confidentiality and record security.
+CONTRACTOR shall comply with HIPAA regulations, state and federal laws, and other Mendocino COUNTY BHRS requirements for client confidentiality and record security.
 Client records shall be kept and maintained for ten (10) years from the last date that the client received services.
 For minors, client records shall be kept and maintained until the minor reaches the age of maturity (eighteen (18) years) plus an additional ten (10) years from the last date the client received services.